ucsb-cs148-w25/pj04-restaurantdecider/team/contributions/CONTRIBS.md

 - Added header, return home, and return to search buttons for both champion and bracket ranking pages
 - Added error check on restaurant search page for choosing ranking style
 - Fixed restaurant search button to respond to user input
+- Created WEAT logo and incorporated it into the web app, changed the UI design for all pages
 - Reformatted standup notes for consistency

 7. Edison Zhang